 Skip to Content

-metabolism of a large number of drugs.
+and opioid medications.
 Identifying a patient’s DNA profile for

 these genes can help determine which drugs at what dose are the most effective